logicmoo/logicmoo_ec/README.md

 [5] Davies, J., Studer, R., and Warren, P. (2006).
 Semantic Web technologies: trends and research in ontology-based systems.
 JohnWiley & Sons, Chichester,West Sussex, PO19 8SQ, England.

 [6] Niles, I. and Pease, A. (2001).
 Towards a Standard Upper Ontology.
-In Proceedings of the International Conference on Formal Ontology in Information Systems - Volume 2001, FOIS 01, pages 29, New York, NY, USA.
+In Proceedings of the International Conference on Formal Ontology in Information Systems - Volume 2001, FOIS ?01, pages 2?9, New York, NY, USA.
 ACM.

 [7] Compton, M., Barnaghi, P., Bermudez, L., Garcia-Castro, R., Corcho, O., Cox, S., Graybeal, J., Hauswirth, M., Henson, C., Herzog, A., Huang, V., Janowicz, K., Kelsey, W. D., Phuoc, D. L., Lefort, L., Leggieri, M., Neuhaus, H., Nikolov, A., Page, K., Passant, A., Sheth, A., and Taylor, K. (2012).
 The SSN ontology of the W3C semantic sensor network incubator group.
-Web Semantics: Science, Services and Agents on the World Wide Web, 17:25  32.
+Web Semantics: Science, Services and Agents on the World Wide Web, 17:25 ?
+32.

+If you'd like to be listed as  a Contributor, make a [pull request](https://github.com/TeamSPoon/pddl_valoptic_api/pulls).